Towards Semantically Enriched Embeddings for Knowledge Graph Completion: Existing Evaluation Settings for Knowledge Graph Completion using Embeddings

+Most of the algorithms are evaluated on the task of LP since they consider only the triple structure in the KG.
+Exceptions to this are the tasks that are used to evaluate the algorithms, incorporating description logic axioms.
 In the case of transductive LP, studies have shown that the efficiency of these algorithms greatly depends on the choice of hyperparameters.
 For example, Ruffinelli et al.~\cite{RuffinelliBG20} show that RESCAL, one of the earliest models, outperforms all the later approaches by training the models with proper hyperparameters.
-A similar study by Ali et al.~\cite{AliBHVGSFTL22} performs a large-scale evaluation of 21 KG embedding models and provides the best set of hyper-parameters.
+A similar study by Ali et al.~\cite{AliBHVGSFTL22} performs a large-scale evaluation of 21 KG embedding models using PyKeen\footnote{\url{https://pykeen.readthedocs.io/en/stable/}} and provides the best set of hyper-parameters.
+The results of the study show that the performance of the models is not only determined by their architecture.
+The training approach, loss function, and the explicit modeling of inverse relations are also crucial.
 This leads to the conclusion that a unified benchmarking is needed which allows for comparing the approaches under the same conditions.
 This will reveal interesting insights, e.g., some models considered not competitive anymore can still outperform more sophisticated approaches under certain configurations.
 While the evaluation setting for transductive LP algorithms has been well established, the other three categories still lack a unified evaluation setting.
+Lastly, most of the evaluations present reports on the models' performance over the entire test set.
+These analyses fail to provide a detailed understanding of the limitations of the embeddings on different aspects of the KG, e.g., tail elements (entities, classes, or relations) or relation types (e.g., transitive, symmetric, etc.).
+Few studies have addressed this issue and present specific results, e.g., per normal form in the ontology~\cite{abs-2301-11118}, or aggregate metrics like F1-macro~\cite{weller2021predicting} that take into account the weights of classes.
+Still, there is a notable discrepancy in the literature regarding the manner datasets, benchmarks, and analyses are reported.